cpouchon/ORTHOSKIM/README.md

-# ORTHOSKIM: *in silico* gene capture from genomic and transcriptomic libraries
+# ORTHOSKIM: *in silico* sequence capture from genomic and transcriptomic libraries

-ORTHOSKIM is a pipeline providing different tools to  capture targeted genes from genomic and transcriptomic libraries, and to produce phylogenetic matrices for these genes.
+ORTHOSKIM is a pipeline providing different tools to  capture targeted sequences from genomic and transcriptomic libraries, and to produce phylogenetic matrices for these sequences.

 This software was developed under the [PhyloAlps project](https://www.france-genomique.org/projet/phyloalps/).

- ORTHOSKIM is a command-line program, that needs to be run from a terminal/console, by calling different modes along with specific targets (see Figure 1), to:
+ ORTHOSKIM is a command-line program, that needs to be run from a terminal/console, by calling different tasks, called 'modes', along with an other parameter corresponding to specific 'targets' (see Figure 1).
+ORTHOSKIM can be parameterized in order to:
- 1. produce the gene references database (purple arrrows in Figure 1)
+ 1. produce the sequence references databases (purple arrrows in Figure 1)
- 2. perform the contigs assemblies and cleaning from sequencing reads (green arrows)
+ 2. perform the contigs assemblies and cleaning from whole sequencing reads (green arrows)
- 3. capture the targeted genes (step 3, blue arrows)
+ 3. capture the targeted sequences from the closed reference (step 3, blue arrows)
- 4. get taxa alignment of these genes for phylogenetic inference (orange arrows).
+ 4. get multiple alignment of these sequences across taxa suitable for phylogenetic inferences (orange arrows).

 <b>ORTHOSKIM flowchart</b>
 ![Fig.1.
 ORTHOSKIM worflow](orthoskim_workflow.png)
 >**Fig. 1.
 ORTHOSKIM workflow**.
 Yellow boxes represents data that needs to be provided by users.
-To capture any of the chloroplast, ribosomal or mitochondrial genes, users have to provide each of the three/two annotation genome files if plant/non-plant models are analyzed (see Pipeline description section).
+To capture any of the chloroplast, ribosomal or mitochondrial sequences, users have to provide each of the three/two annotation genome files if plant/non-plant models are analyzed (see Pipeline description section).

-**Applications:** ORTHOSKIM can be run on genomes skims libraries to capture chloroplast, mitochondrial and ribosomal genes.
-This pipeline can also be run to capture nuclear genes and [BUSCO](https://busco.ezlab.org) markers from transcriptomic or target sequences capture libraries.
+**Applications:** ORTHOSKIM can be run on genomes skimming libraries to capture chloroplast (cpDNA) and mitochondrial (mtDNA) genes as ribosomal (rDNA) clusters (RNA genes and intergenic spacers sequences).
+This pipeline can also be run to capture nuclear and single copy orthologs markers ([BUSCO](https://busco.ezlab.org)), in genome skimming libraries if the sequencing depth is large enough or in transcriptomic or target sequences capture libraries.

 **Citation:**
-<br/>Pouchon et al. *in prep.* ORTHOSKIM: in silico gene capture from genomic and transcriptomic libraries for phylogenomic and barcoding applications.</font>
+<br/>Pouchon et al. *in prep.* ORTHOSKIM: in silico sequence capture from genomic and transcriptomic libraries for phylogenomic and barcoding applications.</font>

 License: GPL https://www.gnu.org/licenses/gpl-3.0.html